celestiaorg/talis/README.md

     ]
 }
 ```

+#### Auto-generated Delete Configuration (delete.json):

+The delete configuration will be automatically generated after a successful creation.
+It will include all necessary information to delete the created resources:

 The `instance_name` field is used as a base name for instances.
 Each instance gets a suffix that is incremented starting from 0 (e.g., "talis-0").
 Individual instances can have custom names by specifying the `name` field in the instance object, as shown in the example above with "talis-validator".